mainsails/SoftwareManagement/README.md

 # Software Management PowerShell Module

 ## Description
-The SoftwareManagement module enables a set of functions to perform common application deployment tasks including :
+The SoftwareManagement module enables a set of functions to perform common application deployment tasks, including :
 * Extensive verbose logging of both the functions and any MSI installation / uninstallation
 * The ability to execute any type of setup (MSI or EXEs) and handle / translate the return codes
 * Mass remove MSI applications with a partial match (e.g. remove all versions of all MSI applications which match "Java").